-Kentucky does not require any process to ensure that tenure decisions are meaningful.
+Maine does not require any process to ensure that tenure decisions are meaningful.

-Kentucky has a four-year probationary period for new teachers, but there is no indication that at the conclusion of this period any additional process evaluating cumulative evidence of teacher effectiveness is required for tenure.
+Maine's probationary period for new teachers is "not to exceed two years."
+(Subsequent contracts must be for at least two years.)
+The state does not indicate that at the conclusion of this period any additional process evaluating cumulative evidence of teacher effectiveness is required for tenure.
 The awarding of tenure appears to be virtually automatic.